Need Help Choosing The Right Fuels?

 Our modern way of living generates significant waste and pollution to the air, water and earth every day.
 While ‘going green’ seems like a momentum task and the notion of global warming seems abstract, a few small changes in your daily routine can really make a big difference.

-There is more microplastic in our oceans than there are stars in the Milky Way, according to Earth Day 2018 Fact Sheet.
+There is more microplastic in our oceans than there are stars in the Milky Way, according to an Earth Day Fact Sheet.
 Plastic is destroying our planet; it’s littering our oceans, contaminating our food and water supply and damaging our health.

 What’s more, 91% of plastic waste cannot be recycled, which is leading to an estimated 18-35 billion plastic bottles ending up in landfills every year – and that’s not including those in the oceans and on streets.